 In September 2009, Kagan opined that Congress could constitutionally prohibit corporations from engaging in political speech by means of publishing pamphlets that advocate the election or defeat of a particular candidate for federal office.
 Her argument was subsequently rejected by a 5-4 majority of the Supreme Court in the case of Citizens United v.
 Federal Election Commission.

-On March 21, 2010 -- the day the House of Representatives passed President Obama’s Patient Protection and Affordable Care Act, Kagan sent an email celebrating the new legislation to Harvard Law Professor Laurence Tribe, who was then serving in the Justice Department.
+On March 21, 2010 -- the day the House of Representatives passed the Patient Protection and Affordable Care Act (Obamacare), Kagan sent an email celebrating the new legislation to Harvard Law Professor Laurence Tribe, who was then serving in the Justice Department.
 “I hear they have the votes, Larry!!
 Simply amazing,” Kagan wrote.

 On May 10, 2010, President Obama nominated Kagan to replace the retiring John Paul Stevens as a Justice on the Supreme Court of the United States.

 During her Supreme Court confirmation hearings before the U.S. Senate, Kagan was asked by Senator Tom Coburn whether she accepted "what the Declaration of Independence says, that we have certain God-given, inalienable rights that aren't given in the Constitution that are ours, ours alone, and that a government doesn't give those to us."
 Said Kagan:

 "I don't have a view of what are natural rights, independent of the Constitution.
 And my job as a Justice will be to enforce and defend the Constitution and the laws of the United States."